 From the bakers prosecuted for refusing to supply gay-wedding cakes, to the B&B owners legally challenged for turning down custom from a same-sex couple, examples abound of the conflict between equality laws and individual freedoms.
 But to what extent should equality laws be used to clamp down on people's freedom of conscience?
 Ought individual or group self-esteem override others’ freedom to act on their convictions?
 Or are these conflicts better resolved through open debate rather than state legislation?

-Speakers: Peter Tatchell, human rights campaigner; director, Peter Tatchell Foundation, Simon Calvert, deputy director for Public affairs, the Christian Institute and third speaker will be confirmed shortly.
+Speakers: Joshua Rozenberg QC, journalist, broadcaster and commentator, Peter Tatchell, human rights campaigner, director, Peter Tatchell Foundation and Simon Calvert, deputy director for Public affairs, the Christian Institute.

 The hate trap: should we be free to hate?